intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset

-One limitation of the likelihood-based models offered in this package, shared with many other \texttt{id} estimators in general, is the underestimation of the \texttt{id} when the true latent manifold's dimension is large.
-As an empirical rule, for cases where the \texttt{id} estimate is large (e.g., \(d>20\)), these estimates should be cautiously regarded as lower bounds for the actual value \citep{Ansuini2019}.
-An alternative method that we found to be particularly robust to this issue is the Expected Simplex Skewness (\texttt{ESS}) algorithm proposed by \citet{Johnsson2015}.
-To exemplify, consider 5,000 observations sampled from a \(D=d=50\) dimensional Gaussian distribution.
-With the following code, we can see how \code{twonn()} underestimates the true \texttt{id}, which is instead well recovered by the \texttt{ESS}.
+Overall, the wide variety of methods and ongoing research in this area indicate that there is no globally optimal estimator to employ regardless of the application.
+Thus, a practitioner should be aware of the strengths and limitations of every method.\\ One limitation of the likelihood-based models offered in this package, shared with many other ID estimators in general, is the underestimation of the ID when the true latent manifold's dimension is large.
+As an empirical rule, for cases where the estimated ID is large (e.g., \(d>20\)), the retrieved value should be cautiously regarded as a lower bound for the actual ID \citep{Ansuini2019}.
+An alternative method we found particularly robust to this issue is the Expected Simplex Skewness (ESS) algorithm proposed by \citet{Johnsson2015}.
+For example, consider 5000 observations sampled from a \(D=d=50\) dimensional Gaussian distribution.
+With the following code, we can see how \texttt{twonn()} underestimates the true ID, which the ESS instead recovers well.

-However, the \texttt{ESS} is not uniformly optimal.
-For example, for the \texttt{Swissroll} data, the \code{twonn()} performs better:
+However, the ESS is not uniformly optimal.
+For example, for the Swissroll data, the \texttt{twonn()} performs better:

-When dealing with dataset characterized by a large number of columns, we suggest checking the discrepancy between our methods and different competitors.
+When dealing with a dataset characterized by many columns, we suggest checking the discrepancy between our methods and different competitors.
 A marked difference in the results should flag the likelihood-based findings as less reliable.
-At this point, a legitimate doubt that may arise regards the validity of the results we derived studying the \texttt{Alon} dataset.
-Because of its high number of columns (\texttt{D = 2000}), the intrinsic dimensions we obtained may have been strongly underestimated.
-To validate our results, we run the \texttt{ESS} estimator on the \texttt{Alon} dataset, obtaining
+At this point, a legitimate doubt that may arise regards the validity of the findings we obtained studying the Alon dataset.
+Because of its high number of columns (\texttt{D = 2000}), the ID we recovered may have been strongly underestimated.
+To validate our results, we run the ESS estimator on the Alon dataset, obtaining

-which is very close to the estimates obtained with our methods, reassuring us about our results.
+which is very close to the estimates obtained with our methods, reassuring us about our conclusions.

-\subsection{C - Gibbs Sampler for \code{Hidalgo()}}
+\subsection{C - Gibbs sampler for \texttt{Hidalgo()}}